CatoTH/antragsgruen/README.md

 ### PHP-Based PDF-Rendering

-The PHP-processes need writing permissions to the folder If this is not possible, you need to specify an alternative writable folder by hand by adding the following line to the beginning of `web/index.php`:
+The PHP-processes need writing permissions to the folder.
+If this is not possible, you need to specify an alternative writable folder by hand by adding the following line to the beginning of `web/index.php`:
 ```php
 define("K_PATH_FONTS", "/path/to/writable/directory/");